-MED 105: HIV/AIDS Training for Healthcare Providers
+MED 105: HIV/AIDS and Other Bloodborne Pathogens for Medical Assistants.

-Course offers training in the etiology, epidemiology, transmission, testing, and treatment of HIV/ AIDS.
-Students will review infection control, counseling and confidential interviews with patients, and the legal, ethical, and psychosocial issues related to HIV/AIDS.
-Outcomes per WAC 246-12-270.
-NOTE: Students need to have entry codes to register.
+This course offers training in the etiology, epidemiology, transmission, testing, and treatment of HIV/ AIDS, Hepatitis B and C, and many other bloodborne pathogens.
+Students will review infection control, counseling and confidential interviews with patients, and the legal, ethical, and psychosocial issues related to exposure to bloodborne pathogens and other potentially infectious materials.
+This class may include students from multiple sections.